clinta/clinta.github.io/content/post/2018-04-11-systemd-nspawnd-quickstart.md

 # machinectl enable web
 ```

-There are many more options that can be customized in an .nspawnd file.
+There are many more options that can be customized in a .nspawn file.
 To
 explore all of them, checkout the man pages for
 [systemd.nspawn](https://www.freedesktop.org/software/systemd/man/systemd.nspawn.html)
 and